mikaelsand/reactor-sthlm-api-pub/README.md

 Welcome to Azure API management at Reactor in Stockholm.
 Here you will find labs and related information.

+## Session 1

+### Weather Demo

+Overview and demo of calling the Open Weather API.

+- [v1](Session1/WeatherDemo/API/ARMTemplates/extracted-v1.json) Just a basic call
+- [v2](Session1/WeatherDemo/API/ARMTemplates/extracted-v2.json) Updated following common usage guidelines.

+### Routing Demo

+Using Products and Policies to route incoming calls to either "Europe" or "America" based on the subscriber's product.
+Here is the [api code](Session1/RoutingDemo/API/ARMTemplates/Ordermanagement-v1.json).
+In order to use it you need to setup backends to call.
+You can use the two Logic Apps provided.
+One for [America](Session1/RoutingDemo/Backends/logicapp-ERP-America.json) and one for [Europe](Session1/RoutingDemo/Backends/logicapp-ERP-Europe.json).

 ## Labs

 ### Lab 1